superkevin07/The-CLI-Todo/README.md

 When you are done adding tasks, type **done@** to finish adding tasks.
 Then read the text given by Console.

-You will need a markdown reader to see the check box and the markdiwn Todo list.
+You will need a markdown reader to see the check box and the markdown Todo list.
 ***